mlange-42/arche/docs/src/introduction.md

 ## License

-*Track* and all its sources are released under the [MIT License](https://github.com/mlange-42/track/blob/main/LICENSE).
+*Arche* and all its sources are released under the [MIT License](https://github.com/mlange-42/track/blob/main/LICENSE).